Operation of the Service

 5.12 Disabled Persons

-1. Exemption from waiting restrictions shown by yellow lines, for a maximum period of three hours.
-The vehicle must not be returned to park in the same street within one hour after the period of first parking.
+- Exemption from waiting restrictions shown by yellow lines, for a maximum period of 3 hours.
+The vehicle must not be returned to park in the same street within 1 hour after the period of first parking.
 Clocks or discs must be set at the time of parking.

 5.13 Bus Only Street, New Street, West Bromwich, other Bus Lanes and Bus Gates

-From the 21st November 2016, the Council will operate a Bus Only Street enforcement scheme in New Street, West Bromwich.
+Since the 21st November 2016, the Council have operated a Bus Only Street enforcement scheme in New Street, West Bromwich.
 Due to persistent contraventions the scheme aims to improve pedestrian safety, public transport reliability, journey times and encourage sustainable travel.
 If you drive illegally in a Bus only street, Bus lane, Bus Gate or Contraflow you may receive a penalty charge notice.

-The bus only street is to safeguard pedestrians who use the town square 24 hours of the day.
-Consequently a Traffic Regulation Order to that effect was approved by Cabinet and objections were considered by the Cabinet Member
+The bus only street is to safeguard pedestrians who use the town square 24 hours a day, 365 days a year.
+Consequently a Traffic Regulation Order to that effect was approved by Cabinet and objections were considered by the Cabinet Member.

-Access to the disabled car park is available from Cronehills in accordance with consultation publicity and the Cabinet Report considering objections.
-The same route is required to be used when leaving the car park which involves turning left out of the car park towards Cronehills Linkway to avoid entering the Bus Gate.
+Access to the New Street Disabled Car Park is available from Cronehills Linkway in accordance with consultation publicity and the Cabinet Report considering objections.
+The same route is required to be used when leaving the car park which involut of the car park towards Cronehills Linkway to avoid entering the Bus Gate.
 Appropriate signs are in place facing the exit.

-The council has a policy to cancel Penalty Charge Notice on one occasion for a Blue Badge Holder irrespective of any contravention.
-Bus Lane Contravention is included in it as “irrespective of any contravention” and therefore notices will not be cancelled if the council have already cancelled a Penalty Charge Notice on previous occasion.
+The Council has a policy to cancel Penalty Charge Notice on one occasion for a Disabled Badge holder irrespective of any contravention.
+A Bus Lane contravention is included in it as “irrespective of any contravention” and therefore notices will not be cancelled if the Council have already cancelled a Penalty Charge Notice on previous occasion.

-It is more appropriate for Motor cycles to use the ringway as an alternative route rather than the pedestrian town square hence there is no exemption in the cabinet approved Traffic Regulation Order.
+It is more appropriate for motorcycles to use West Bromwich Ringway as an alternative route rather than the pedestrian town square hence there is no exemption in the Cabinet approved Traffic Regulation Order.
 The Bus Gate does not permit any motorised vehicles except the permitted vehicles.
 This is to allow maximum safety of pedestrians in a pedestrian zone with large number of pedestrian footfall.

 5.13.1 Enforcement